adsric/devtools/recipes/README.md

-# Recipes → npm runner
+# Recipes → npm run

 The recipes are pre-configured `package.json` files that can be used as is for a new project or extended.